AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

   .. code:: Ada

     Pat : Person := (Student, 19, 3.9);
-    Sam : Person(Faculty);
+    Sam : Person (Faculty);

-* You can change the discriminant of :ada:`Pat` via an aggregate assignment or a copy
+* You can only change the discriminant of :ada:`Pat` by modifying the entire record

+  * Aggregate assignment, object copy mechanism, etc.

   .. code:: Ada